-“Strong musicianship and spontaneous substantive musical ideas flow effortlessly from Mike’s performances.” - Pete Ford, jazz pianist
+“Strong musicianship and spontaneous substantive musical ideas flow effortlessly from Mike’s performances.”

-A native of Michigan’s Upper Peninsula, Shirtz began his musical career while in high school leading small house bands to leading variations of big bands and jazz combos.
-It wasn’t long before Michael was traveling, performing popular themed concerts and tribute shows.
-These unique jazz infused tribute programs have reached out to a diverse audience, creating a unique following that embraces music lovers of all ages to Michael’s music.
-After a eight-year break from performing, Shirtz returned to performing in 2011 by reestablishing the Michael Shirtz Quartet and expanding his interest in composing and arranging music.
-In 2013, Shirtz returned to presenting theme shows by releasing his new show, “As I’ve Learned It” and returning to several programs from his previous time on the stage.
-Though Shirtz has recorded for other artists and projects since the late 90s, Shirtz plans to record his first solo album this coming year.
+A native of Michigan’s Upper Peninsula, Shirtz began his musical career while in high school fronting small house bands to leading variations of big bands and jazz combos.
+It wasn’t long before Michael was traveling, producing, and performing popular themed concerts and tribute shows.
+These unique jazz infused programs have reached out to a diverse audience, creating a unique following that embraces music lovers of all ages to Michael’s music.
+After an nine-year break to pursue other musical interests, Shirtz returned to performing in 2012 by reestablishing the Michael Shirtz Quartet and expanding his interest in composing and arranging music.
+Their unique instrumentation and arrangements allows the quartet to perform traditional jazz styles and move effortlessly into playing Blues, Funk, Rock, Gospel and Singer/Songwriter material.

 In addition to his work as a jazz performer, Shirtz continues to pursue other avenues in music as a conductor, composer, and educator.

 "Michael Shirtz is one of my favorite musicians, both to work with and to watch.
 As a performer and bandleader, Michael clearly demonstrates a high command of the repertoire of the modern improvising musician, both as a pianist and vocalist.
 Additionally, Michael has a gift for engaging his audience, not only through his music, but by way of his openness and storytelling during the show.
 He possesses the ability to draw both his audience and bandmates into a shared experience that transcends the more common "concert" event.
 I have known Michael for many years, and it is my privilege to call him colleague, bandmate, and friend."